Can We Believe in God but not in the Bible? Responding to Doubts about the Bible's Divine Nature

-Without an object source to objectively reveal the true God (or more accurately, a source in which the true God reveals Himself), a person is left with a god of his own creation.
+Without an authoritative source to objectively reveal the true God (or more accurately, a source in which the true God reveals Himself), a person is left with a god of his own creation.
 This god often turns out to be a seeker-friendly wrathless god who ignores sin, a heavenly bellhop who submits himself or herself as a servant to man, or a god created in our own image.
 This also raises the dilemma that, if we worship a god of our own creation, then who created us, and how can we even exist?
 Our existence is only made possible by the prior eternal existence of the One Holy Triune God, Creator of heaven and earth, who sent His Son to redeem us from sin, and lives within us in the Person of the Holy Spirit.

 Believing “in” or “about” the True God?